Weather with You

 "Weather with You" is a song by Australian-New Zealand rock band Crowded House.
-It was the third and most successful single released from the group's third studio album, Woodface (1991), reaching top 50 in 10 countries, including the United Kingdom, where it reached number seven.
+It was the third and most successful single released from the group's third studio album, Woodface (1991), released in February 1992 by Capitol Records.
+It reached top 50 in 10 countries, including the United Kingdom, where it reached number seven.
+The accompanying music video was directed by MacGregor Knox.
 At the APRA Music Awards of 1994, the song won Most Performed Australian Work Overseas.
-The song was intended to be part of the Finn Brothers' unreleased 1990 debut, but after Capitol Records found the recordings, they were merged with a Crowded House session to become Woodface.
+The song was intended to be part of the Finn Brothers' planned 1990 debut, but after Capitol Records expressed interest in the recordings, they were included on what became Woodface alongside tracks recorded for Crowded House.

-In 1996, Crowded House disbanded, releasing a greatest hits album Recurring Dream in June of that year.
+In 1996, Crowded House disbanded, releasing a greatest hits album, Recurring Dream, in June of that year.
 "Weather with You" was made the album's first track.
 Later in the year, the band reunited for one final performance at the Sydney Opera House and performed the song again, calling upon ex-member Tim Finn, who originally performed the song with the group, to join the group onstage.
 This live performance was not included on the VHS release of the concert, but it was shown on television broadcast and also appeared on the 10-year anniversary DVD entitled Farewell to the World.